 Let’s look at the specs:

 The common consensus about these is that they are not as accurate as other monitors and this might be true but we also have to consider the price.

-The sound these guys give you is rich and pleasant to work on.
+Sound from these guys is rich and pleasant to work on.
 This is another thing to keep in mind.
 If your monitors are harsh on you or totally out of life, it’s pretty hard to stay inspired and do your thing for hours on end.

 If you want you can also adjust the sound to make them even more comfortable for you, just be careful with the bass, too much of it and you mix will end up in a bad spot.
 When you feel you have enough bass crank in down a bit.